Contribute to an open and accessible resource

 If concerns arise, editors or editorial mentors will collaborate closely with contributors to discuss and address them.
 This is an open process that is intentionally distinct from the norms of the academic publication system, in part because this site is not limited by page counts or publication cycles.
 It is our hope that every submission makes it through the peer review process successfully.

 Contributions that are suitable for the project (either upon submission or following the process described above) are sent to one or more peer reviewers.
 The review process is double blind: authors and reviewers do not know each others’ identities.
 Reviewers will share any concerns, including issues related to accuracy, with the editors, who then will work with authors to address or contest them.

 Our goal is to support the development and dissemination of written and multimedia materials that reflect the many fruitful approaches to the study of music by practitioners and academics alike.
 We strive to center marginalized voices into curricula while simultaneously responding to the significant gap in publicly available musical research.

 Contributors to this project will retain ownership of their materials.
-If you end up publishing something in the future, we will not charge any licensing fees, for example.
-Contributions can be removed at any time.
+If you choose to publish something in the future, we will not charge any licensing fees, for example.
 Because of the project’s license (described below), some publications may have already been shared by others (for non-commercial purposes, unchanged, and with attribution) in ways that we do not control.
 This may include, among other things, downloaded copies in circulation in parts of the world where internet access is an issue.

 This project as a whole is licensed under a Creative Commons Attribution, Non-Commercial, No Derivatives 4.0 International License.
 This is permissive in use (the work published here is free and open), but it has important restrictions.
 Anyone using the material published here must attribute the work to the original author and cannot adapt materials or use them for commercial purposes.
 See CC-BY-NC-ND for more information.
 Contributors should discuss other licensing options for their individual works with the editors at the time of submission.